Traveller Supplement 8: Library Data (A-M)

 Traveller Supplement 8: Library Data (A-M) is a 1981 tabletop role-playing game supplement written by Frank Chadwick, John Harshman, Marc W. Miller, and Loren K. Wiseman for Traveller published by Game Designers' Workshop.
-Library Data (A-M) covers most of the important library entries from the published Traveller adventures.
 Thirteen Traveller supplements were published.
 A single collected volume was published by Far Future Enterprises in 2000.

+Contents

+Library Data (A-M) is a supplement which covers the majority of the important library entries from the published Traveller adventures.

 Reception

 William A. Barton reviewed Library Data (A-M) in The Space Gamer No. 46.
 Barton commented that "I have no real complaints at all with Library Data (A-M) – except that I wish it could have been possible to include the rest of the alphabet without dropping any of the present entries.
 I think you'll find it the best source of information on the Traveller universe anywhere."

 Bob McWilliams reviewed Library Data (A-M) for White Dwarf #28, giving it an overall rating of 9 out of 10 for the novice (and 7 for the expert), and stated that "this is an important reference work for all Traveller players and referees who use the official Traveller campaign as a background for their adventures."